Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Nilpotent (co-)BRST Invariant Lagrangian Density

 where $*$ is nothing but the complete set of discrete {\it duality} symmetry transformations (48) and (54).
-Third, despite the above connections between the BRST and co-BRST symmetry transformations in the language of the symmetry properties of our theory, these symmetries are {\it independent} of each-other in the {\it same} manner as do the exterior $(d)$ and co-exterior $(\delta)$ derivatives of differential geometry [2-5] even though these derivatives are connected with each-other by the relationship: $\delta = \pm *\, d\, *$.
-Finally, it can be seen that the {\it exactly} similar kind of relationships exist between the nilpotent anti-co-BRST symmetry and anti-BRST symmetry transformations that exist for the Lagrangian density ${\cal L}_{\bar{\cal B}}$ which turns to be the generalization of ${\cal L}_{b_2}$ [cf. Eq.
-(45)] (see, e.g. [12, 9] for details).
+Third, despite the above connections between the BRST and co-BRST symmetry transformations in the language of the symmetry properties of our theory, these symmetries are {\it independent} of each-other in the {\it same} manner as {\it do} the exterior $(d)$ and co-exterior $(\delta)$ derivatives of differential geometry [2-5] even though these derivatives are connected with each-other by the relationship: $\delta = \pm *\, d\, *$.
+Finally, it can be seen that the {\it exactly} similar kinds of relationships exist between the nilpotent anti-co-BRST symmetry and anti-BRST symmetry transformations that exist for the Lagrangian density ${\cal L}_{\bar{\cal B}}$ [which turns out to be the generalization of the Lagrangian density ${\cal L}_{b_2}$ (see e.g. [12, 9] for details)].